The Animal Health Trust (AHT) / Kennel Club (KC) Give a Dog a Genome Project

 Please see the FCRS Goniodysgenesis article below for more about this, and a suggested breeding strategy from geneticist Aimee Llewellyn, in order to minimise the risk of breeding affected dogs.

 Work is also ongoing at the Animal Health Trust to find out more about the genetics of glaucoma under the Canine Goniodysgenesis and Glaucoma project.
-Please visit AHT CGAG
+Please visit AHT CGAG for more details.

 British Veterinary Association (BVA) / KC Elbow Dysplasia Scheme